Non-Abelian extension of the aether term and the Gribov problem: The Gribov-Zwanziger quantization procedure in the Landau gauge

-The partition function \eqref{gzpartition} represents an \textit{uniform ensemble}, where only gauge field configurations satisfying $H(A) \leq dV(N^{2}-1)$ are accounted.
-That is, it assigns non-zero probability for physical configurations whose energy lies within an specific range; for physical configurations whose energy lies out of this range, it assigns zero probability.
+The partition function \eqref{gzpartition} represents a \textit{uniform ensemble}, where only gauge field configurations that satisfy the condition $H(A) \leq dV(N^{2}-1)$ are {included}.
+In other words, it assigns non-zero probability to physical configurations whose energy lies within a specific range; otherwise, it assigns zero probability.

-Making use of a geometric result, that the volume defined by an hypersurface, such as $H(A) = dV(N^{2}-1)$, becomes concentrated in the hypersurface as long as the volume increases.
-Such a fact can be realized through simple examples, as the $3$-sphere infinitesimal volume: $dxdydz ~=~ 4\pi r^{2}dr$.
-So, the bigger the radius of the sphere is, the greater is the contribution of the surface $4\pi r^{2}$ to its volume.
-Therefore, it is not difficult to see that, in the thermodynamic limit the \textit{uniform ensemble} becomes a \textit{microcanonical ensemble}.
+Making use of a geometric result that a volume limited by a hyper-surface, such as $H(A) < dV(N^{2}-1)$, becomes concentrated on the limiting hypersurface as the number of dimensions increases.
+This can be understood through the following simple example: Consider an $n$-sphere.
+When computing its volume, we essentially integrate the volume element $r^n dr d\Omega_{n-1}$, where $\Omega_{n-1}$ parametrizes the $n-1$ angular variables.
+Now it is obvious that, for large $n$, the integral will get most of its contributions from the highest values of $r$, i.e.~the ones near the radius of the hyper-sphere, as $r^n$ is much higher there.
+Therefore, it is not difficult to see that, in the thermodynamic limit, the \textit{uniform ensemble} becomes a \textit{microcanonical ensemble}.
 The partition function of a microcanonical ensemble reads

-That is, only gauge field configurations satisfying the condition $H(A) = dV(N^{2}-1)$ is assigned with non-zero probability.
-Such condition is named \textit{horizon condition}.
+That is, only gauge field configurations satisfying the condition $H(A) = dV(N^{2}-1)$ are assigned non-zero probability.
+This condition is called the \textit{horizon condition}.